ybyk/muclem/README.md

 To start, copy the repository to a folder on your computer and refer to documentation ( `./docs` folder) for further instructions.

+To run the scripts you need Matlab with Image processing and Statistics Toolboxes.
+Contact us if you don't have it - we can compile a standalone application for you.